paulmooreparks/Xfer/README.md

 }
 ```

-Following is the equivalent Xfer document, using [minimal syntax](#minimal-syntax) and [bare syntax](#bare-syntax).
+Following is the equivalent Xfer document, using [compact syntax](#compact-syntax) and [implicit syntax](#implicit-syntax).
 Notice the explicit, rather than implicit, data types.

 ```xfer
 {